 International Futures (IFs) is a large-scale integrated global modeling system.
-The broad purpose of the International Futures (IFs) modeling system is to serve as a thinking tool for the analysis of near through long-term country-specific, regional, and global futures across multiple, interacting issue areas.
-The IFs project is based at the Frederick S. Pardee Center for International Futures.
+International Futures serves as a thinking tool for the analysis of near through long-term country-specific, regional, and global futures across multiple, interacting issue areas including human development, social change, and environmental sustainability.

 IFs is heavily data-based and also deeply rooted in theory.
-It represents major agentclasses (households, governments, firms) interacting in a variety of global structures (demographic, economic, social, and environmental).
+It represents major agent-classes (households, governments, firms) interacting in a variety of global structures (demographic, economic, social, and environmental).
 The system draws upon standard approaches to modeling specific issue areas whenever possible, extending those as necessary and integrating them across issue areas.
-The menu-drive interface of the International Futures software system allows display of results from the base case and from alternative scenarios over time horizons from 2000 up to 2100.
+The menu-drive interface of the International Futures software system allows display of results from the base case and from alternative scenarios over time horizons from 2005 up to 2100.
 It provides tables, standard graphical formats, and a basic Geographic Information System (GIS) or mapping capability.
 It also provides specialized display formats, such as age-cohort demographic structures and social accounting matrices.